- Sunset Garage (1929)

 Get Itinerary >

-To get to the first stop walk north on Bendigo (away from I-90) a block and a half to North Bend Way and take a left at the intersection.
-The building you’ll see on the corner was known as the Sunset Garage (1929).
+The building you’ll see on the western corner of the intersection was known as the Sunset Garage (1929).
 With the completion of the Sunset highway in 1915 over Snoqualmie Pass, North Bend became the motorist’s crucial last stop for food, gas, and lodging before crossing the Cascades.
 The Sunset Garage has originally built built as a mercantile store, but quickly converted to the garage to service cars traveling the highway.

-Next cross back over Bendigo.
-On the corner you’ll see Twede’s Cafe.
+Across the street you’ll see Twede’s Cafe.
 This building was built in 1941, by Roy Thompson.

 It was originally built as Thompson’s Cafe (1941), it saw WW II, the Depression, and the boom of the timber industry.
 In the 1950’s, the business changed hands and became known as the Mar-T Cafe, continuing to be a regular stop for over the mountain pass travelers and locals.
 Then, in 1990, on a scouting trip to find a location for his new series, David Lynch discovered this cafe and the Snoqualmie Valley and decided to have it be the set for his new show.
 He then filmed the now famous TV series “Twin Peaks” immortalizing the cafe’s cherry pie and “Damn fine cup o’ coffee!”.